Blade Runner meets Golden Girls in this Cyberpunk Epic!

 I went into Babushka expecting a typical sci-fi adventure but got so much more.
 The political tensions between the University and Syndicate feel like something out of a spy thriller.
 There’s this constant push and pull of power, with Anastasia caught in the middle.
 The stakes are high, and the ending had me on the edge of my seat.

 Babushka doesn’t shy away from difficult topics.
-Anastasia isn’t a clear-cut hero, and the AI Babushka’s actions are morally ambiguous.
-You can’t help but wonder who’s really in control here – is it Babushka, the elders, or the Syndicate?
+Anastasia isn’t a clear-cut hero.
+You can’t help but wonder who’s really in control here.
+Is it Babushka, the Board, or the Syndicate?
 Every character, even the minor ones, is dealing with some moral dilemma.
 It makes you question your own beliefs.

 Babushka’s world is so intricate that it feels like you’re stepping into a fully realized future.
 Every scene, every piece of tech, and every character has a role in making Gred feel alive.
 The anti-aging serum’s impact on society, the city’s isolation, and the use of VR as escapism are handled so well.
 This book made me want to dive deeper into Gred and its secrets.